smallcloudai/refact/docs/src/content/docs/supported-models.md

 ---
-title: Supported Models in Refact
+title: Supported Models in Refact.ai
-description: Supported Models in Refact
+description: Supported Models in Refact.ai
 ---

-## Cloud Version of Refact
+## Cloud Version

+With Refact.ai, access state-of-the-art models in your VS Code or JetBrains plugin and select the optimal LLM for each task.

-### Completion models
+### AI Agent models
+- Claude 3.7 Sonnet
+- Claude 3.5 Sonnet
-- Refact/1.6B
+- GPT-4o
-- starcoder2/3b
+- o3-mini

 ### Chat models
+- Claude 3.7 Sonnet
-- GPT 3.5
+- Claude 3.5 Sonnet
-- GPT 4 (Pro plan)
+- GPT-4o
+- GPT-4o-mini
+- o3-mini

+For select models, click the `💡Think` button to enable advanced reasoning, helping AI better solve complex tasks.
+Available only in [Refact.ai Pro plan](https://refact.ai/pricing/).

+### Code completion models
+- Qwen2.5-Coder-1.5B

+## BYOK (Bring your own key)

+Refact.ai gives flexibility to connect your API key and use any external LLM like Gemini, Grok, OpenAI, Deepseek, and others.
+Read the guide in our [BYOK Documentation](https://docs.refact.ai/byok/).

-## Self-Hosted Version of Refact
+## Self-Hosted Version

-In Refact self-hosted you can select between the following models:
+In Refact.ai Self-hosted, you can choose among 20+ model options — ready for any task.
+The full lineup (always up-to-date) is in the [Known Models file on GitHub](https://github.com/smallcloudai/refact-lsp/blob/main/src/known_models.rs).

 ### Completion models
 <table class="full-table">